Tobias-Kohn/pyPMatch/doc/INTRODUCTION.md

 There are a few exceptions for reasons of convenience.
 For example, `case 3|4|5:` matches one of the numbers `3`, `4`, or `5`, even though `3|4|5` itself would just evaluate to `7`.

+**NB:** Please be aware that many symbols are either not supported, or have a different meaning in pattern matching.
+In particular, do not expect any kind of expression to be evaluated!
+For instance, `case 3+4:` is _not_ equivalent to `case 7:`, because the `3+4` is never evaluated, but indicates that an object should be decomposable into `3` and `4`.

 ## Syntax For Writing Patterns